laravel/docs/eloquent.md

 The `firstOrNew` method, like `firstOrCreate` will attempt to locate a record in the database matching the given attributes.
 However, if a model is not found, a new model instance will be returned.
 Note that the model returned by `firstOrNew` has not yet been persisted to the database.
 You will need to call `save` manually to persist it:

-    // Retrieve flight by name, or create it if it doesn't exist...
+    // Retrieve flight by name, or create it if it doesn't exist
     $flight = App\Flight::firstOrCreate(['name' => 'Flight 10']);

-    // Retrieve flight by name, or create it with the name, delayed, and arrival_time attributes...
+    // Retrieve flight by name, or create it with the name, delayed, and arrival_time attributes
     $flight = App\Flight::firstOrCreate(
         ['name' => 'Flight 10'],
         ['delayed' => 1, 'arrival_time' => '11:30']
     );

-    // Retrieve by name, or instantiate...
+    // Retrieve by name, or instantiate
     $flight = App\Flight::firstOrNew(['name' => 'Flight 10']);

-    // Retrieve by name, or instantiate with the name, delayed, and arrival_time attributes...
+    // Retrieve by name, or instantiate with the name, delayed, and arrival_time attributes
     $flight = App\Flight::firstOrNew(
         ['name' => 'Flight 10'],
         ['delayed' => 1, 'arrival_time' => '11:30']